 “But how much will generating my own electricity cost?”, you may be asking.
 Interestingly enough, at-home electrical generation is becoming more accessible and affordable than ever before.
 So, now is a great time to switch to a greener, cheaper source of electricity.

-This guide will help you do that by outlining the most popular forms of at-home electrical generation.
-In this guide, we’ve also highlighted the most important factors you’ll need to account for before making the big switch.
+In this guide, we will be outlining the most popular forms of at-home electrical generation as well as going over the most important factors you’ll need to account for before making the big switch.

 Check for Government Incentives